 Slow iMac about to be fixed?

 Now, don’t get me wrong.
-I do not expect the iMac to be fast when running both OS X and Win 7 with 2GB each, but you have to experience it to know what I’m talking about.
+I don’t expect the iMac to be fast when running both OS X and Win 7 with 2GB each, but you have to experience it to know what I’m talking about.
 Basically, the HDD reads and writes constantly.
-Sometimes, it goes into an extra intense state of writing furiously, during which the computer goes slowmo.
+Sometimes, it goes into an extra intense write state, during which it slows to a halt.

 The key concept here is that Boot Camp + Spotlight can go bad, causing Spotlight to constantly index the Boot Camp partition.
-I’m almost certain (99% give or take) that this is what has been causing the slowmotion behavior for me as well.
+I’m almost certain (99%, give or take) that this is what has been causing the slow behavior for me as well.

 When I rebooted my iMac, the disc was going crazy from start, writing and reading like crazy.
 As soon as I added the Boot Camp partition to the no-indexing list in Spotlight, the disk went quiet and the computer has been working SOOOO good since then.

 The fix is reset when I restart my computer, but I will follow the root folder file advice in the discussion and see if it helps.